HireAbo/awesome-interview-questions-5000-jobs/Science and Research/Chemistry/Computational Chemist.md

 Welcome to the Computational Chemist Interview Preparation !
 This resource is designed to help you ace your Computational Chemist interviews with confidence.

+A Computational Chemist is a professional who applies scientific principles and techniques to solve problems related to chemistry using computer simulations and mathematical models.
+This field of study combines the knowledge of chemistry, physics, mathematics, and computer science to predict and analyze chemical behavior.
+Computational Chemists use powerful computer programs and algorithms to simulate chemical reactions and properties of molecules, which helps in drug discovery, material design, and understanding reaction mechanisms.
+They also collaborate with experimental chemists to validate their findings and assist in the interpretation of experimental data.
+A career in computational chemistry offers opportunities to contribute to scientific advancements and make significant contributions to various industries.

 ## 🚀 Overview

 Whether you're a seasoned Computational Chemist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Computational Chemist interviews to help you prepare and succeed.